linux-integrity/ima-doc/event-log-format.rst

 -  PCR SHA-1 Bank

-If the Template Hash is not all zeros, it is used directly in the extend operation.
+If the Template Data Hash is not all zeros, it is used directly in the extend operation.

-If the Template Hash is all zeros, an all ones digest is extended.
+If the Template Data Hash is all zeros, an all ones digest is extended.

 -  PCR SHA-256 Bank

-The SHA-256 bank is extended with the SHA-1 value (the Template Hash or all ones) padded with 12 bytes of zero.
+The SHA-256 bank is extended with the SHA-1 value (the Template Data Hash or all ones) padded with 12 bytes of zero.

 PCR Extend Type 2 (hash)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~